jnicol/particleground/README.md

     5

-The lower the number, the greater the parallax effect.
+The lower the number, the more extreme the parallax effect wil be.

 ### onInit